Railroad Weedkiller Lawsuits

 Those who are suffering from severe health complications due to on-the-job exposure to dangerous chemicals may benefit from speaking with a skilled attorney to learn more about how the type of damages they may be eligible to recover in a weedkiller lawsuit.

-Possible Health Complications Due to Exposure
+What Are Possible Health Complications Due to Herbicide Exposure?

 There are immediate and long-term effects of herbicide exposure.
 The short-term effects could include vomiting, stomach pain, diarrhea, and skin irritation.
 In extreme doses, the chemical could be lethal.